Summer Trips to Lowell Observatory

 Painting Sessions with Creative Spirits

 Creative Spirits is a local wine and paint studio that helps bring out everyone’s inner Bob Ross.
 Visit their calendar of events to pick your favorite painting to recreate and hang some new decor on your walls or gift to a friend or loved one.
 Participants 21+, get your alcohol, get ready, PAINT!
+Did we mention there are creative kids summer camps too?

 Contact: 928-600-9291